skalenetwork/mirage-manager/docs/Staking.md

 ### requestRetrieve

+Requests to retrieve a specific amount of stake from a node

 ```solidity
 function requestRetrieve(NodeId node, Fair value) public
 ```

-Requests to retrieve a specific amount of stake from a node

-_Creates an exit request and updates committee weight if the node is enabled value must be greater than 0 and less than or equal to the caller's stake in the node_
+**dev:** _Creates an exit request and updates committee weight if the node is enabled value must be greater than 0 and less than or equal to the caller's stake in the node_

 #### Parameters